PT | EN

-Jiu-Jitsu in Lisbon — The Art of Making Less Do More
+Jiu-Jitsu & Grappling in Lisbon — The Art of Making Less Do More

-Jiu-Jitsu is one of the most complete martial arts in the world.
-Developed from Judo and Japanese Jiu-Jitsu, Brazilian Jiu-Jitsu (BJJ) is based on a simple but powerful principle: technique and leverage beat brute force.
+Jiu-Jitsu (BJJ) is the art of grappling and submission — No-Gi and GI — in Lisbon, at Be Water.
+Developed from Judo and Japanese Jiu-Jitsu, Brazilian Jiu-Jitsu is based on a simple but powerful principle: technique and leverage beat brute force.
 A smaller person, with the right technique, can control and submit a much stronger opponent.

-At Be Water Lisbon, Jiu-Jitsu classes are led by Master Alexandre Izidro — 6th degree black belt with over 25 years of experience, former professional fighter and 3rd place at the World Championship.
-He is one of the most respected names in Portuguese Jiu-Jitsu, and it's with that experience that he'll teach you the art of the ground.
+Our Jiu-Jitsu and Grappling classes are led by Master Alexandre Izidro — 6th degree black belt with over 25 years of experience, former professional fighter and 3rd place at the World Championship.
+He is one of the most respected names in BJJ and submission grappling in Portugal.

-At Be Water we practise both variants of Jiu-Jitsu, so your game is truly complete.
+At Be Water we practise both variants of Jiu-Jitsu — GI and No-Gi (grappling without the kimono) — so your submission and grappling game is truly complete.

 Jiu-Jitsu GI (with kimono)